Proverbs

 Liberty is the soul's right to breathe, and, when it cannot take a long breath, laws are girdled too tight.

-law freedom
+freedom law

 It usually takes a hundred years to make a law, and then, after it has done its work, it usually takes a hundred years to get rid of it. - Henry Ward Beecher quote.